Early Childhood Special Education Students and Teachers

 Community-Based Learning in Inclusive Settings

-Field-based experiences enable our students to put theory into practice within supportive, high-quality environments that value inclusion.
-Student teaching internships with our community partners provide the opportunities to work with young children and families who are experiencing disability, fully supported by dedicated faculty and local professionals who serve as mentor teachers.
+Field-based experiences let students to put theory into practice in supportive, high-quality environments that value inclusion.
+Student teaching internships with our community partners provide opportunities to work with young children and families who are experiencing disability, fully supported by dedicated faculty and local professionals who serve as mentor teachers.

 Evidence-Based Practice

-Scholars leave our program with the skills needed to access research-based evidence and to judge its value to serve children and families with diverse needs.
-Our professors have extensive experience in special education, both in practice and in research.
-Faculty research contributes to the identification and use of evidence-based practices in special education and informs our curriculum and teaching methods.
-We also have opportunities for students to get involved with exciting research projects.
+Scholars leave our program with the skills to serve children and families with diverse needs.
+Our professors have extensive experience in practice and research that contributes to the use of evidence-based practices in special education.
+We welcome students to get involved with research projects.

 Request Information